brirock35/Grad-Student-Course-Project/Grad project report .md

 ```

-The next step is to incorporate 100 km grids to the data file.
+The next step is to incorporate 100 km grids to the data file and apply the plotting function.
+The fishnet function creates a regular grid of locations covering the selected study area.

 ```
-#reset res to 1
 d1 <- fishnet(s, res=2)
 d1$grids <- paste0("v", 1:nrow(d1))
 plot(s)
 plot(d1,add= TRUE)
 dev.off()

+# the below code will write spatial vector data and will allow the data to be written out using supported drivers
+# drivers supported based off of the local installation and the capabilities of the drivers

 writeOGR(d1, dsn = "/Users/darulab/Desktop/Brianna R (SPD)/Data/ShapeFiles/grids", layer = "grids_100km", driver = "ESRI Shapefile", overwrite_layer = TRUE)

 ```

-Next, we need to extract the columns in the data file that  have the desired rows of infomation (i.e. longitude, latitude, and basis of record), and create  variables for coordinates and for the string combining the data.
+Next, we need to extract the columns in the data file that have the desired rows of infomation (i.e. longitude, latitude, and basis of record), and create variables for the desired data (i.e. coordinates(df) and proj4string(df)) and reorganize the data.

 ```
 df <- d[,c(23,22,36)]
 names(df) <- c("lon", "lat", "basis")

 # the below code omits any NA's present
 df <- df[complete.cases(df),]

 coordinates(df) <- ~lon+lat
 proj4string(df) <- CRS("+proj=longlat +datum=WGS84")

 ```

-Now, we assign a new variable for reading in the shapefile of dissolved seagrass ranges with a layer of the seagrass occurrances.
-Then, we create a  for loop that reads through  all 72 seagrass species and counts the  number of species per grid cell.
+Now, we assign a new variable for reading in the shapefile of dissolved seagrass ranges while incorporating a layer of seagrass occurrances.
+Then, we create a  for loop that reads through all 72 seagrass species occurrances and counts the  number of species per grid cell.

 ```
 ss <- readOGR(dsn = "/Users/darulab/Desktop/Brianna R (SPD)/Data/ShapeFiles/Seagrasses_SHP_raw", layer = "SEAGRASSES")